RACV Logo

 Freechoice:

-Schonbrunn Palace: Explore Schönbrunn Palace, the former summer residence of the Habsburg family, one of the most prominent dynasties in European history.
-Wander its countless ornately designed rooms, hear tales about the royal family that lives here and see the impressive gardens.
+Schonbrunn Palace: Explore Schönbrunn Palace, the former summer residence of the Habsburg family.
+Wander its ornately designed rooms, hear tales about the royal family that lives here and see the impressive gardens.

-Cycle to Danube Island: Explore a different side of Vienna on a guided e-bike tour to Danube Island, a recreational playground where locals come to enjoy bathing, boating, cycling and relaxing on its beaches and open spaces.
+Cycle to Danube Island: Explore a different side of Vienna on a guided e-bike tour to Danube Island, a recreational playground where locals come for bathing, boating, cycling and relaxing on its beaches and open spaces.

-Excursion to Bratislava: Take a coach to Bratislava, Slovakia’s capital since independence in 1993.
-Bratislava is a modern multicultural metropolis with an intriguing history.
-Its Old Town is glorious in medieval and Gothic architecture and its well-preserved hilltop castle, which has history dating back to the 9th century, still dominates the town.
-These charming historic sites contrast with its brutalist socialist architecture, which is evident around the city.
-Take a tour with a local guide to see Bratislava Castle, the Hlavné Námestie, the main square and the Old Town Hall.
+Excursion to Bratislava: Travel to Bratislava, Slovakia’s capital since independence in 1993.
+This modern multicultural metropolis has an intriguing history.
+The glorious Old Town and well-preserved hilltop castle contrast with its brutalist socialist architecture.
+Your local guide will show you Bratislava Castle, the Hlavné Námestie, the main square and the Old Town Hall.

 Day 33 - Budapest

-This morning we arrive in Budapest, one of Europe’s most diverse and vibrant cities.
+This morning you will arrive in Budapest, the capital of Hungary and one of Europe’s most diverse and vibrant cities.
 Divided by the Danube, with Buda on one side and Pest on the other, this city became united in 1873 when a newly built bridge connected the two.
-The city is an architectural treasure trove comprising styles from Gothic to Art Nouveau and everything in between.
-It is also well known for its hot springs and thermal baths and has a vibrant nightlife scene.
+It’s an architectural treasure trove comprising styles from Gothic to Art Nouveau and everything in between.
+It is also well known for its hot springs and thermal baths, and has a vibrant nightlife scene.

 Freechoice:

-A range of Scenic Freechoice activities are on offer to choose from this morning:
+Choose from a range of Scenic Freechoice activities on offer this morning:

-Budapest in Depth: Explore this magical city by coach.
-Visit both Buda and Pest, the two districts that are separated by the Danube that make up the city.
-Starting on the Buda side see the Várkert Bazár before crossing the Margaret Bridge to the Pest side where you will see Széchenyi square and Elizabeth square.
+Budapest in depth: Explore this magical city by coach.
+Starting in Buda, see the Várkert Bazár before crossing the Margaret Bridge to the Pest side to see Széchenyi square and Elizabeth square.
 End your tour with a mesmerising piano recital at the Institute for the Blind.

-Budapest’s Past & Present: This walking and coach tour will give insight on Budapest’s communist past and life today as part of the European Union, including the 1956 Hungarian revolution and the significant Jewish events that have shaped modern culture.
+Budapest’s past and present: This walking and coach tour will give insight on Budapest’s communist past and life today as part of the European Union, including the 1956 Hungarian revolution and the significant Jewish events that have shaped modern culture.

-Hospital in the Rock: Experience the labyrinths of the Hospital in the Rock, set underneath the city's Castle district.
+Hospital in the Rock: Go underground to explore the labyrinths of the Hospital in the Rock, set underneath the city's Castle district.
 The complex was built as a secret hospital during WWII and was later converted to a nuclear bunker.
-Discover the underground former hospital that is furnished with wax figures to give you the spirit of the place.
-This is an exciting part of history.
-The underground is moderately flat but there are a few stairs to get there and then again once inside.

 Guided hike of Buda: Strap on your walking shoes for a beautiful hike through the Buda district of the city.
 On your walk, see Varket Bazar and beautifully landscaped gardens, all while enjoying great views over the Danube River and the city architecture.